 Congratulation on being pregnant!
 With multiples, it is crucial to ask, “Is it one placenta or two?”
 Knowledge is power.
 We will prepare you for your special pregnancy!

 TAPS is a form of TTTS.
-Where TTTS involves a difference in volume of blood, TAPS involved a difference in the red blood cells only.
-MCA dopplers are the words to learn.
+Where TTTS involves a difference in volume of blood creating amniotic fluid problems, TAPS does not as it involves a difference in the red blood cells only.
+MCA dopplers during ultrasounds must be done to diagnose TAPS.

 SIUGR is a form of TTTS.
-Typically, one placenta to one baby, but sometimes when the miracle of embryo splitting occurs, the identical babies end up with an unequal share.
+Typically, there is one placenta to one baby, but sometimes when the miracle of embryo splitting occurs, the identical babies end up sharing a placenta with an unequal shares.
+We are all here to help you today.

 The Twin to Twin Transfusion Syndrome helps families 24 hours a day, 7 days a week in all time zones.
 You can email or message us on social media, but if it is urgent, please call.
 We want to help you immediately.
 Please see links below for critical steps to take when you find out you are pregnant with multiples and diagnosed.